spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 modulo its output channels that are the input channels of the other system element.
 In the following, this is explained in more detail.

+### Introducing Strong Causality by Adding Output Delay
+Every weakly causal semantic interface can be transformed to a semantic interface that is stronly causal modulo some of its output channels by
+- delaying the messages communicated on the output channels and
+- adding initial outputs to the channels (initial outputs may be empty sequences).

+This is useful because, in general, it cannot be automatically proven whether a semantic interface is strongly causal modulo some of its output channels.
+In these cases, it is often hard for developers to determine whether the composition of two semantic interfaces (resp. system elements) is well-defined because the well-definedness either (1) needs to be proven manually by hand or (2) is not ensured at all, which might result in undesired behaviors.

+Instead, developers can explicitly delay some of the output channels to obtain semantic interfaces that are strongly causal modulo the output channels by construction.
+This eliminates the necessity for manual causality proofs and potentially undesired behaviors resulting from ill-formed compositions.
+The transformation is defined as follows:

+Let $F: \overrightarrow{I}\rightarrow \wp (\overrightarrow{O})$ be a weakly causal semantic interface and let $P \subseteq O$ be a subset of the output channels of $F$.
+Let $init: P \rightarrow M^\ast$ be a function mapping each channel $c \in P$ where $c : t$ to a finite stream of messages of its type $init(c) \in t^\ast$.
+The function
+$init$ maps each channel to a stream of messages that should be initially communicated over the channel.

+Then, delaying the semantic interface $F$ with respect to
+$init$ results in the semantic interface $G: \overrightarrow{I}\rightarrow \wp (\overrightarrow{O})$ satisfying the following two conditions for all inputs $x \in \overrightarrow{I}$ and output channels $c \in O$:
+- $(G(x))(c) = (F(x))(c)$ if $c \notin P$ and
+- $(G(x))(c) = \\{ init(c) \cdot y \\;|\\; y \in F(x) \\}$ if $c \in P$.

+For every input, the outputs of the semantic interface $G$
+- on the channels not contained in $P$ is equal to the outputs of $F$ on these channels when given the inputs.
+- on the channels contained in $P$ are obtained by prefixing the corresponding initial sequences to the outputs that are produced by $F$ for the inputs.

+By construction, the semantic interface $G$ is strongly causal modulo $P$.

 ## Model Elements